I identify and invest in ideas and people long before they’re valued.

-Before Walmart, she was hired directly by CEOs in the South Indian startup ecosystem to solve pre- and post-PMF growth problems, helping teams scale to the $100M ARR milestone and eventual IPO.
-Her first role as a Product Manager came from a cold email she sent to the CEO of a $1B company, which led her to build and scale Social Commerce products from the ground up.
+Before Walmart, I was hired directly by CEOs in the South Indian startup ecosystem to solve pre- and post-PMF growth problems, helping teams scale to the $100M ARR milestone and eventual $10B IPO.
+My first role as a Product Manager came from a cold email.

-• ChemE to Software: She moved from being a gold medallist in the most difficult1 stream of engineering — Chemical Engineering into a then obscure software product company straight out of college, against wishes of her professors, family members and peers
+- ChemE to Software: Moved from being a gold medallist in the most difficult1 stream of engineering — Chemical Engineering into a then obscure software product company straight out of college, against wishes of my professors, family members and peers

-• Tech career in US without a master’s degree: She declined admits to top programs from top US universities including UC Berkeley, Duke, and Northeastern, choosing on-the-job learning over a master’s degree, which is uncommon2
+- Tech career in US without a master’s degree: Declined admits to top programs from top US universities including UC Berkeley, Duke, and Northeastern, choosing on-the-job learning over a master’s degree, which is uncommon2

-• Radical transparency: She believes in transparent, direct communication and asks inconvenient questions early, a trait that is widely valued in theory in corporate environments but often3 discouraged in practice
+- Radical transparency: Believe in transparent, direct communication and ask inconvenient questions early, a trait that is widely valued in theory in corporate environments but often3 discouraged in practice

 Music

-Like most South Indian Brahmin families that quietly assume Carnatic music is good insurance against both moral decay and the afterlife, Vandana was enrolled early.
-At five, she began learning fundamentals under Vidwan Vellore Lakshminarayanan.
+Like most South Indian Brahmin families that quietly assume Carnatic music is good insurance against both moral decay and the afterlife, I was enrolled early.
+At age of five, I began learning fundamentals under Vidwan Vellore Lakshminarayanan.
 What followed was a long, sincere pilgrimage through Mylapore, studying for several years with Rama Raghuram, briefly with violinist Charumathi Raghuram, and most significantly with Durga Venkatesh of the Sangeetha Kalanidhi D.K.
 Jayaraman lineage.

-During her sophomore years in college, she developed a fascination with the violin.
-She showed up at the doorstep of Rajesh Kumbakhodu, a disciple of Padma Shri A. Kanyakumari, and asked if he would accept her as a student.
-He told her that if she was willing to take seven years to learn one song properly, she could consider joining.
-She agreed and now she can play keertanams on the violin and carries a persistent longing to return to formal learning.
+During my sophomore years in college, I developed a fascination with the violin.
+I showed up at the doorstep of Rajesh Kumbakhodu, a disciple of Padma Shri A. Kanyakumari, and asked if he would accept me as a student.
+He told me that he was willing to take me in but warned it would take at least seven years to be able to play a song properly.
+I agreed.
+It’s been a little more than seven years now and I can play keertanams and carry a persistent longing to return to formal learning.

-Outside classical Carnatic music, Vandana enjoys listening to and performing across genres.
+Outside classical Carnatic music, I enjoy listening to and performing across genres.
 Alternative rock, rap, fusion, jazz and more.
-She also took to learning music software, particularly GarageBand, and enjoys tinkering with loops and crafting original scores, extending a traditionally acoustic training into a more exploratory, digital space.
+I took to learning music software, particularly GarageBand, and enjoy tinkering with loops and crafting original scores.

 This Blog